vitorecomp/go-ls/README.md

 ## main add funtions

-- implement the golang output formater
+- implement the golang output formatter
 - (DONE)implement the hash of files
 - implement the comparable sort
 - (DONE)implement the fast mode (incremental)

 ## Database

-- implement the realtional database connection
+- implement the relational database connection
-- add the paramenters
+- add the parameters
 - create table of dirs
 - save the registries

 ## File

-- on file mode show statitics
+- on file mode show statistics
 - implement the plain text save
 - implement the json format